Iwoca: iwocaPay

 iwocaPay is an integrated trade credit and payment solution that enables suppliers to get paid instantly, while letting their trade customers access up to £30,000 and spread payments over 1, 3 or 12 months.

 Business Credit Cards

-In 2026, iwoca will be launching a business credit card that is tailored to the specific lending and spending needs of SMEs.
-It will include various benefits and rewards.
+In May 2026, iwoca launched its business credit card, tailored to the specific lending and spending needs of SMEs.
+The credit card offers up to £250,000 of credit to UK businesses with 1% cashback on all spending.
+Customers benefit from up to 42-days interest free and pay zero annual, FX or late payment fees with the card.

 History

 Early years (2011 - 2014)

 Founded by Christoph Rieche and James Dear in October 2011, iwoca started trading in March 2012.
 The company was founded to offer custom-built loans for small businesses that struggled to access finance from traditional banks.

 iwoca secured a £2 million equity investment from Beyond Digital in early 2013.
 In January 2014, the company announced it had raised £5 million in investment led by venture capital firm Global Founders Capital for UK and European expansion.

 Initially, the business focused exclusively on e-commerce businesses, but in April 2014, iwoca expanded its lending to all types of small businesses.